 Podere Le Boncie

 Giovanna Morganti is quickly becoming recognized as one of the best of the new generation of Tuscan winemakers.
-Her small estate is a mere three hectares, and her only wine is called 'Le Trame' (the intrigues) signifying the wheeling and dealing required to purchase the land.
+Her small estate is a mere three hectares, and her wine called 'Le Trame' (the intrigues) signifies the wheeling and dealing required to purchase the land.
 Giovanna’s father was a legendary oenologist who believed in Tuscan varietals long before the "flying consultants" identified this area as a profit center.
-Podere Le Boncie is situated in the hamlet of San Felice, which itself is located a handful of minutes north of Castelnuovo Berardenga, in the southern tier of the Chianti Classico zone.
+Podere Le Boncie is situated in the hamlet of San Felice, which itself is located minutes north of Castelnuovo Berardenga in the southern tier of the Chianti Classico zone.

-Giovanna studied oenology herself and went to work in the mid 1980s for San Felice wines in Castelnuovo Berardenga, near Siena, on a project to plant around 300 traditional Tuscan grape varietals collected from old vineyards.
+Giovanna studied oenology and then worked in the mid 1980s for San Felice wines on a project to plant around 300 traditional Tuscan grape varieties collected from old vineyards.
 When Giovanna’s father gave her a small farm with olive groves, called Le Boncie, she added a vineyard planted with her favorites from the experimental project – Sangiovese, obviously, but also Ciliegiolo, Colorino, Foglia Tonda, Mammolo and Prugnolo.
 The vineyard, planted to a very high density of 7,000 vines per hectare and dedicated principally to Sangiovese (supplemented by a few rows of Foglia Tonda and the others for blending), produces the definitive wine of the estate: 'Le Trame.'

 Vineyard work is conducted according to the general principles of the biodynamic movement.
 Harvesting is by hand.
 Fermentation occurs in traditional open-topped wooden tanks.
 The elevage is long and tranquil with an occasional racking implemented to aerate the wine.
 Aging occurs in mid-size barrels; the wine is then left to age in bottle for at least six months prior to release.